 Presence is expansive consciousness in the now.
 Creating a space for presence is more expansive rather than for a moment mindset thinking in mindfulness, and one that is more likely to reduce anxiety.

 Thinking about being in the moment may trigger literal thinking by an autistic person feeling this will be for a short time unknown.
 This thinking can fuel more anxiety, feelings of demand, uncertainty and limitation.
 It’s not the use of the word moment that is an issue but more the interpretation so best to see it's use in context rather than a limitation to being present.

 If we think in more terms of creating an expansive space to be present it is not linked to time, but rather a more spacious feeling where we can experience the presence of now.
 The future is the main source of anxiety for a person with an anxiety condition, so creating a place of spacious consciousness maybe more comforting, and less demand triggering for an autistic person who may also have an anxiety condition which is not uncommon.

-I made these meditations for autistic people in mind to help ease anxiety and sensory overload, but they can be used by anyone who doesn't relate to mainstream practices.
+I made these meditations for autistic people and trauma survivors in mind to help ease anxiety and sensory overload, but they can be used by anyone who wants a gentle approach to mindfulness.

-Mindfulness may also be effective in reducing the number of meltdowns an autistic person may have.
-Keeping sessions short work better, so doing a few 5 mins sessions throughout the day may ease stress, sensory overload, anxiety and warn off a meltdown more effectively.
-In general 5 to 15 minute sessions will work best for most autistic people.
-There are no rules so its best to experiment as what works one day may not work another.
+Sitting for a couple of 5 mins sessions a day may ease stress, sensory overload, and anxiety.
+In general 5 to 10 minute or shorter sessions will work best for most autistic people and trauma survivors.
+There are no rules so its best to experiment as what works one day may not work for another.

 Traditional mindfulness may not be suitable for some autistic and neurodivergent individuals as many autistic people have trauma.
 A trauma-based approach may elevate triggers and overwhelm.